 This MRI study of brain changes in 18 women who are injecting testosterone to “transition” to male is getting a bit of traction in the press.
 (Apparently the researchers, from the European College of Neuropsychopharmacology, have only announced their findings; there is no published paper in the literature that I could find.)

 Update: In response to several comments I’ve received, as well as some fruitful Twitter discussions with scientists and linguists, I would like to clarify a couple of points:

 - By itself, this study tells us nothing definitive about the possible impact of testosterone on the female brain.
 Particularly since the researchers did not couple the MRI with pre- and post-testosterone cognitive-linguistic testing, we don’t know whether the reduction in gray matter in the subjects’ brains correlates with reduced verbal fluency.
 Even more informative would be functional MRI studies (fMRI) while the subjects are performing linguistic tasks.
 Obviously, the results should spur researchers to do studies on more subjects, along with objective linguistic test measures to see whether results are replicated and whether they do indicate a decline in linguistic skills.
 I have found 3 studies in the research literature which point to a statistically significant decline in verbal fluency in women who have increased circulating testosterone.
-I will be writing a post about those studies in the near future.

 - Secondly, it is my opinion that the results of this study, along with a few others which assessed verbal fluency, should be shared with women who are contemplating testosterone “therapy.”
 It’s quite likely some of these women would go on to inject “T” anyway, but it’s also possible some would choose not to.
 Knowledge is power.